6 Simple Tips on Getting Incredible Couple Wedding Portraits

 You may not have years of experience, but you can be a part of making your wedding day photos something to cherish forever.
 Posing plays a huge role in the quality of your photos.
 You don’t want to end up looking stiff or unnatural.

 And this is especially important when you are taking photos with your partner.
 You are marrying the love of your life.
-The last thing you want is to look awkward with them in every photo.
+The last thing you want is to look awkward with them in every photo and specially portraits.

 Don’t worry.
 I have some quick tips to keep in mind as you take your couple photos on your wedding day.